markyoung76/tennis-api/README.md

 # tennis-api

-Small project using basic HTML, CSS &amp; JavaScript to practice fetching data from an API and displaying it on a bespoke webpage (designed using Excalidraw, Figma and Coolors).
+Small project using basic HTML, CSS &amp; JavaScript to practice fetching data from an API and displaying it on a bespoke web page (designed using Excalidraw, Figma and Coolors).

 ### Low Fidelity Design (Excalidraw)